DreamNexus/dreamnexus.github.io/README.md

 ### Javascript pt.
 3 - Cache

-Since we're loading this into cache, we might as well order the servers from most active to least.
+Since we're loading this into a cache, we might as well order the servers from most active to least active.

 So here are the steps: